List of Sgt. Frog characters: Pururu

 In the anime series, she later comes to stay on Earth to take care of Keroro's Platoon's health.

 Shurara Corps

-The Shurara Corps (シュララ軍団, Shurara Gundan) is a platoon of villainous Keronians.
+The Shurara Corps (シュララ軍団, Shurara Gundan) is a platoon of Keronians.
 Their mission is to study the Keroro Platoon to judge when it is right to destroy them and steal the Keron star from Keroro.
-The Shurara Corps consists of the leader, Shurara, and nine subordinate members: Putata, Mekeke, Giruru, Dokuku, Kagege, Nuii, Gyororo, Robobo, and Yukiko.
+The Shurara Corps consists of the leader, Shurara, and nine subordinate members: Putata, Mekeke, Giruru, Dokuku, Kagege, Nuii, Gyororo, Robobo, and Yukiki.